Evidential Reconfiguration as Bayesian Confirmation For Dark Matter in 1974: How Existing Data Become Evidence in New Structures: Unification

+The preceding discussion helps explain how distinct communities could rationally diverge in their assessments of missing mass under different background constraints.
+The remaining question is how the 1974 synthesis could nonetheless be epistemically significant in the stronger sense.
+The 1974 papers by \cite{ostriker_size_1974} and \cite{einasto_dynamic_1974} are seen as significant because they \textit{unified} separate observational anomalies under a missing-mass hypothesis:

+\begin{quote} The 1974 papers synthesized the two instances of curious galaxy behaviour into a single framework, thereby coalescing the problems into a single anomaly of missing mass. \citep[6]{de_swart_how_2017} \end{quote}

+Contemporaries and later commentators treated the unification as not only \textit{epistemically significant}, but as "groundbreaking papers, each presenting a strong case for the existence of large amounts of mass in the outer parts of galaxies." \cite[21]{bertone_history_2018}\footnote{Also, in \citealp[L111]{Rubin_1978}: "The major result of this work is the observation that rotation curves of high-luminosity spiral galaxies are flat, at nuclear distances as great as $r = 50 kpc$. [$\dots$] These results take on added importance in conjunction with the suggestion of Einasto, Kaasik, and Saar (1974), and Ostriker, Peebles, and Yahil (1974) that galaxies contain massive halos extending to large $r$.
+Such models imply that the galaxy mass increases significantly with increasing $r$ which in turn requires that rotational velocities remain high for large $r$.
+The observations presented here are thus a necessary but not sufficient condition for massive halos."} Rubin’s retrospective remark is representative:

 \begin{quote} Science often advances when ideas, formerly very disparate, are united.
-In retrospect, it took a long time for astronomers to relate Zwicky's dark matter to the flat rotation curves for some galaxies that were beginning to attract attention. (\citeproc{ref-rubin_brief_2004}{Rubin, 2004, p.
-3}) \end{quote}
+In retrospect, it took a long time for astronomers to relate Zwicky’s dark matter to the flat rotation curves for some galaxies that were beginning to attract attention. \citep[3]{rubin_brief_2004} \end{quote}

-Bringing Zwicky's cluster observations together with the rotation curve observations was described as a `watershed moment' in our understanding of galaxies and cosmology Tremaine (\citeproc{ref-tremaine_comments_1999}{1999, p.
-1223}).
-A Bayesian might retort that: either rotation curves and cluster dynamics were already known (in which case `learning' them again adds no confirmation), or if they were independent and already confirm \(h\) individually, then together they \emph{do} confirm \(h\) more strongly --- but no more than the sum of their parts.
-Where, then, does the supposed extra boost from unification come from?
+Tremaine similarly characterized the unification as a watershed in galaxy dynamics and cosmology \citep[1223]{tremaine_comments_1999}.
+If we take seriously the proposition that the unification of flat rotation curves and the cluster mass discrepancy by dark matter in 1974 was epistemically significant, philosophy of science should be able to model, explain, or account for this significance.

+The difficulty is that the epistemic value attributed to unification is not straightforwardly the value of \textit{new} observational evidence but, as Rubin's remark suggests, concerns how already known phenomena are connected.
+This sits comfortably with explanationist accounts that treat unification as an explanatory virtue (for example, by common-origin explanation).
+For strict Bayesian conditionalization, however, it is generally awkward since unification looks like a meta-level property of a modeling framework rather than a new data point to condition on.
+The task in what follows is therefore twofold: first, to show how unification can nonetheless be confirmatory in Bayesian terms (via Myrvold's mutual-information unification); and second, to explain how such confirmation can be compatible with the fact that the relevant observational results were already known and even helped motivate the 1974 synthesis.